eway-crm/php-lib/FolderNames.md

 # Folder names
 In some situations when using our API you will bump into "FolderName".
 The name refers to names of objects you work with in our eWayCRM system.
-Here is a short list of item names ad their respective folder names you might use:
+Here is a short list of item names and their respective folder names you might use:

 | Item | Folder name | Documentation |
 |--|--|--|